 The big difference for OM5 is that it can handle at least four WDM channels across the range of 850 to 950 nm.
 The OM1 to OM4 fibers can handle only one channel.
 Another difference is the fiber diameter with OM1 at 62.5 µm and OM2 through OM5 at 50 µm.

-Note that OM1 and OM2 are designed for LED transmitters that provide lower costs but also limit their bandwidth.
+Note that OM1 and OM2 are designed for LED transmitters, which provide lower costs but also limit their bandwidth.
 OM3, OM4, and OM5 use laser-optimized multimode (LOMMF) transmission.
 That comes with a higher price tag but offers higher bandwidth.

 OS2 fiber is the best option for long distances, with transmission rates over 10 GB and distances of up to 200 km.
 OS1 can only reach 2 km distances.
 OS fibers are single-mode, while OM fibers are multimode.